extremelogic-ph/common_config/README.md

 - The encryption key must be exactly 16 characters long.
 - The library uses AES encryption in ECB mode, which may not be suitable for all security requirements.
-- Placeholder resolution is currently limited to simple ${key} syntax and does not support default values or nested placeholders.
+- Placeholder resolution is currently limited to simple ${key} syntax and does not support nested placeholders.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.